Attitudes Inspire, But Activities Generate Impact

 Adopt Flexible Scheduling

 I’ve talked about this here occasionally.
-And I understand that it is more difficult to achieve in some businesses than in others.
-But employees love a bit of schedule autonomy; it adds variety, and also can be a big advantage when sick kids or doctors appointments pop up.
-There is little doubt when an employee doesn’t have to fear job repercussions when personal life intrudes they are inspired to achieve at other times in appreciation for the flexibility.
+And I understand it is more difficult to achieve in some businesses than in others.
+But employees love a bit of schedule autonomy; it adds variety, and also can be a big advantage when sick kids or doctors’ appointments pop up.
+There is little doubt when an employee doesn’t have to fear job repercussions when personal life intrudes it inspired them to achieve at other times in appreciation for the flexibility.

 2. Daily “Stand-up” Meetings

 If your company is small, involve everyone.
 Larger companies can do it by department, workgroup or team.
 But try instituting a 10-minute gathering where everyone updates fellow staffers about what they are working on or what help they might need.
 This informal check-in can prevent workflow surprises and make everyone more appreciative of what others contribute to the shared mission.

 3. Share-Your-Skill Seminars